China, People's Republic of: Guangxi Baise Vocational Education Development Project

 |Progress Toward Outcome||

 Since the project was declared effective in 6 July 2015, there has been good progress in the implementation arrangements and procurement for the project.
 The project management office (PMO) staff are in place and the imprest account have been created.
-Four of the five civil works contracts have been contracted.
-The first contract for civil works (C02: Student dormitory B1, B2 and B3) under phase II has started in 2015 and three contracts have been contracted in 2016 (C01: Site utilities, site development and slope protection; C04: Gym and Sports facilities, and C05: Library, Chemistry and Biology, Physics, Electronic and Math), while contract C03: Business, Political and Law, Art and Education, Administration, Chinese and Foreign language is now for contract signing.
+All five civil works contracts have been awarded and 3 of 4 consulting packages have been awarded.
+The first contract for civil works (C02: Student dormitory B1, B2 and B3) under phase II has started in 2015, three contracts have been contracted in 2016 (C01: Site utilities, site development and slope protection; C04: Gym and Sports facilities, and C05: Library, Chemistry and Biology, Physics, Electronic and Math), and contract C03: Business, Political and Law, Art and Education, Administration, Chinese and Foreign language was awarded in 2017.
+One of the two goods contract (E01) was awarded in 2020 and the remaining goods contract (E02) is due for contract award.

-Three consulting contracts have been awarded: (i) CS4: Project Implementation Start-Up Support was awarded to Mr. Yang Ze and mobilized on 30 July 2015; (ii) CS2: Project Implementation Management Support was awarded to Helison Information Consulting Co., Ltd. with contract signed on 30 June 2016 and ADB approval given on 15 July 2016; and (iii) CS1: Multilevel TVET Capacity Building and Innovation was awarded to ET Group International Pty.
-Ltd. with contract signed on 24 October 2016 and ADB approval given on 8 November 2016.
+Three consulting contracts have been awarded: (i) CS4: Project Implementation Start-Up Support was awarded to Mr. Yang Ze and mobilized on 30 July 2015; (ii) CS2: Project Implementation Management Support was awarded to Helison Information Consulting Co., Ltd. with contract signed on 30 June 2016 and ADB approval given on 15 July 2016; (iii) CS1: Multilevel TVET Capacity Building and Innovation was awarded to ET Group International Pty.
+Ltd. with contract signed on 24 October 2016 and ADB approval given on 8 November 2016; (iv) GS1 was awarded to Guangxi Hongxuan Cultural Investment Co., Ltd. With contract signed on 30 November 2020 and ADB approval given on 4 December 2020; and (v) GS2 awarded to Guangxi Kaihe Technology Co., Ltd. With contract signed on 23 November 2020 and ADB approval on 4 December 2020.

 |Description of Project Outputs||